From legacy to liability: New research report on end-of-life assets

 Step inside the morgue #

-• Read the full report, “Undead by design: Benchmarking end-of-life operating systems”, to get the full picture.
+The risks tied to end-of-life operating systems are measurable, industry-specific, and about to get much worse as Windows 10 goes dark.
+The good news is you don’t have to navigate the Winpocalypse blind.
+Read the full report, “Undead by design: Benchmarking end-of-life operating systems”, to get the full picture.
 See how your industry stacks up, where the biggest concentrations of unsupported systems lurk, and what the numbers really mean for defenders.

 Written by todb

 Tod Beardsley is VP of Security Research at runZero, where he "kicks assets and fakes frames."
-Prior to 2025, he was the Section Chief for the Vulnerability Response section for CSD/VM/VRC at CISA, the Cybersecurity and Infrastructure Security Agency, part of the US government.
+Prior to 2025, he was the Section Chief for the Vulnerability Response section for CSD/VM/VRC at CISA, the Cybersecurity and Infrastructure Security Agency, part of the US government, and a seasonal Travis County Election Judge in Texas.
 He's also a founder and CNA point of contact for AHA!.
-He spends much of his time involved in vulnerability research and coordinated vulnerability disclosure (CVD).
+Tod spends much of his time involved in vulnerability research and coordinated vulnerability disclosure (CVD).
 He has over 30 years of hands-on security experience, stretching from in-band telephony switching to modern ICS/OT implementations.
-He has held IT ops, security, software engineering, and management positions in large organizations such as the Rapid7, 3Com, Dell, and Westinghouse, as both an offensive and defensive practitioner.
-He is also CVE Board member, a Travis County Election Judge in Texas, and an internationally-tolerated horror fiction expert.
+He has held IT ops, security, software engineering, and management positions in large organizations such as the US Government, Rapid7, 3Com, Dell, and Westinghouse, as both an offensive and defensive practitioner.
+Tod is a CVE Board member, has authored several research papers, and is an internationally-tolerated horror fiction expert.

 More about todb